sparkleformation/sparkle_formation/docs/provisioning.md

 knife-cloudformation [knife-cloudformation plugin](https://rubygems.org/gems/knife-cloudformation) is a plugin for knife that provisions cloudformation stacks.
-It can be used with SparkleFormation to build stacks without the intermediary steps of writing a json template to file and uploading the template to the provider.
+It can be used with SparkleFormation to build stacks without the intermediary steps of writing a JSON template to file and uploading the template to the provider.

 #### Processing SparkleFormation Templates